swarabhalerao/SolarEnergyEstimator/README.md

 ## Results
 We ended up using a website that changes URL according to the location and scoured the .json file to filter out the relevant data.\
 We learnt up the ins and outs of Tkinter in a night and managed to make our display as needed.

+Here's a video that showcases its working: https://youtu.be/pUetRSOP984